 Before starting to debate this subject, I have to make it clear that this article was sent by my friend Eduardo Toda, who has a project to bring the Japanese and Brazilians closer together, so much so that he wrote this article in both languages.

 He sent me one of several documents that talk about these and other subjects.
 These documents show why the two cultures are quite different, especially in the way of thinking.
 While the Japanese first see the rules, Brazilians or other Westerners think they already know everything and are already doing it.
-This is causing a lot of problems at the factories and people don't understand why.
+This is causing a lot of problems in factories and people don't understand why.

-Japanese suffering prejudice in Brazil
+Japanese people suffering prejudice in Brazil

 Over time, the Japanese won the trust of the Brazilian people.
-To understand more about this subject read our article on prejudice in Brazil.
+To understand more about this subject, read our article on prejudice in Brazil.